Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 What Heather Ridge Estates Sellers Need to Understand

 Heather Ridge Estates sellers need to understand that buyers are comparing more than square footage and bedroom count.
 They are looking at curb appeal, floor plan, updates, kitchen design, bathroom finishes, natural light, outdoor living, backyard space, landscaping, location, and overall condition.
-In addition, they compare each home against other active listings that may be newer, staged, updated, or priced more aggressively.

 A strong selling strategy does not simply tell you what your home may be worth.
 More importantly, it shows you how to make buyers see the value.